We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 In recent years however, the lines have become a bit blurred.
 You can now embed a Shopify product catalog on an existing site — and use Ecwid to build a standalone online store.

-Of the two products, Shopify is the older site builder — it was created in 2006 — and has a bigger userbase (Internet stats company Builtwith.com estimates that around 4.4 million websites are currently powered by the platform).
+Of the two products, Shopify is the older site builder — it was created in 2006 — and has a bigger userbase.
+Internet stats company Builtwith.com estimates that around 4.9 million websites are currently powered by the platform.

-Ecwid was launched in 2009, with Builtwith.com estimating that it now powers nearly 946,000 sites.
-It was recently acquired by the point-of-sale solution company Lightspeed.
+Ecwid was launched in 2009, with Builtwith.com estimating that it now powers over 919,000 sites.
+In 2021, it was acquired by the point-of-sale solution company Lightspeed.

 So that’s the history of Ecwid and Shopify — now what about their prices?